 - Error handling

 - Handshake Protocol

-Q 12) Enlist few tools used to test web services?
+Q #12) Enlist a few tools used to test web services?

-Ans: To test Web services, below-mentioned tools are used
+Answer: To test Web services, below-mentioned tools are used:

 - REST client

-Ans: The only requirement for accessing web services from any application is that it must support XML-based request and response.
-There is no need or say the requirement of installing any application for accessing web services.
+Answer: The only requirement for accessing web services from any application is that it must support the XML-based request and response.
+There is no need or the requirement of installing any application for accessing web services.

 RESTful Web Services Interview Questions